 Enjoy, Embrace, Empower!

-This month I have the honor of interviewing a fantastic female leader in banking, Joy Francis – CEO of National Bank of the Virgin Islands Limited.
+This month I have the honor of interviewing a fantastic female leader in banking, Joy Penn (formerly Francis) – CEO of National Bank of the Virgin Islands Limited.
 She tells us a bit about her life, her career journey and her views about women in leadership positions in the banking sector.